 When a child starts at True Colors Delft, one of the teachers of the group will be assigned to be the mentor.
-She/he will fill in the observation forms which we use to watch the development of the children.
-The mentor discusses this form with the parents after the settling in period (3 months) and twice a year.
+The mentor will invite new parents for the intake interview.
+In this way parents know who is the mentor of their child.
+The mentor will fill in the summative report which we use to follow the development of the children.
+The mentor discusses this report with the parents after the settling in period (3 months) and twice a year at the daycare and once a year at the after school care.
 If he/she notices a child's development is different to what we would expect, he/she discusses this with her/his colleagues and, if necessary, with the manager or a member of staff from the SRK Pedagogical Work team and, of course, with the parents.
-We also advise parents to visit the "Consultatiebureau" or Centrum voor Jeugd en gezin" for further help.
+We could also advise parents to visit the "Consultatiebureau", Centrum voor Jeugd en gezin" or other companies for further help.